-The formal ISMP revision process involved all stakeholders and began during the Fall 2018 Convocation.
+The formal ISMP revision process involved all stakeholders and began during the Fall 2018 Convocation entitled, "Beyond Accreditation: Strategic Thinking for 2025."
 During this event, administrators, faculty, and staff from the college's various programs and departments were tasked with developing goals and objectives for the college.
-Then, the core team reconvened during the 2018 College Assembly to review feedback received.
+Then, the core team reconvened during the 2018 College Assembly to review feedback received during the convocation.
 To maximize stakeholder input, GCC opened the doors for students and industry partners to contribute.
 Student focus groups were held in December 2018 and January 2019.
 The Industry Partners Forum was held in January 2019 as well.

 As a result of this collaboration, the current Institutional Strategic Master Plan, approved by GCC's Board of Trustees in October 2019, reflects the voices and contributions of all stakeholders.
 The document serves as the college's compass to provide the highest quality, student-centered education and job training for Micronesia.
-The following goals and objectives are included in the Institutional Strategic Master Plan (ISMP 2020-2026):
+The following goals and objectives are included in the ISMP: